 What is it about continental Europe – people still seem happy to dedicate their lives to working in the hospitality industry – maybe the system actually allows them to receive sensible wages, rather than our ‘race to the bottom’ approach to life.

-Refreshed, it’s on to the Old Town, a working river (Rhine), the Buttermarkt, Salzgasse and Unter Kaster.
+Refreshed, it’s on to the Old Town and the Buttermarkt, Salzgasse and Unter Kaster.

-As I walk into Buttermarkt I can almost imagine Patrick Leigh Fermor being here in those pre-war nazi days.
+As I walk into the Buttermarkt I can almost imagine the young, 20th century travel writer, Patrick Leigh Fermor, being here in those pre-war nazi days.

 – There he is: